-- Designers should conduct research for the complete production and should support a developed aesthetic and concept for the world of the entire play. - Each event will be separated into "flights" (groups of presenters) for adjudication. - Students who enter design categories should be present when their submission is judged. - Entrants should prepare a short verbal statement that gives a very brief overview of their chosen play and that introduces their design concept and choices. - Entrants should be prepared to answer questions from the adjudicators regarding their choices.
+- 1. Designers should conduct research for the complete production and should support a developed aesthetic and concept for the world of the entire play. - 2.
+Each event will be separated into "flights" (groups of presenters) for adjudication. - 3.
+Students who enter design categories must be present when their submission is adjudicated. - 4.
+Entrants should prepare a short verbal statement that gives a very brief overview of their chosen play and that introduces their design concept and choices. - 5.
+Entrants should be prepared to answer questions from the adjudicators regarding their choices.